Leveraging Symmetry in RL-based Legged Locomotion Control: Background

 An \gls{mdp} is defined by the tuple \((\vsS, \vsA, r, T, p_0)\), where \(\vsS\) is the state space, \(\vsA\) is the action space, \(r: \vsS \times \vsA \to \R\) is the reward function, \(T: \vsS \times \vsA \times \vsS \to [0, 1]\) is the transition density function, indicating the probability \(T(\vs' | \vs, \vaa)\) of transitioning to state \(\vs'\) given the current state \(\vs\) and action \(\vaa\).
 Lastly, \(p_0: \vsS \to [0, 1]\) is the probability density of initial states, denoting \(p_0(\vs)\) as the probability of starting the Markov process at state \(\vs\).

-An \gls{mdp} is considered to have a symmetry group $\G$ if both state and action spaces are symmetric vector spaces (with the corresponding group representation $\rep[\vsS]$ and $\rep[\vsA]$), and if it satisfies the following conditions for all $\g \in \G, \vs, \vs' \in \vsS,\vaa \in \vsA$ \cite{wang2022robot_learning_equivariant_models,zinkevich2001symmetry_mdp_implications}:
+An \gls{mdp} is considered to have a symmetry group $\G$ if both state and action spaces are symmetric vector spaces (with the corresponding group representation $\rep[\vsS]$ and $\rep[\vsA]$), and if it satisfies the following conditions for all $\g \in \G, \vs, \vs' \in \vsS,\vaa \in \vsA$ \cite{wang2022robot,zinkevich2001symmetry_mdp_implications}:

-\Cref{eq:g_inv_transition,eq:g_inv_init_dist} describe the necessary constraints on the \gls{mdp}'s dynamics to ensure that at every time $t$, the state probability density remains $\G$-invariant, $p_t(\g \Glact \vs) = p_t(\vs) \stforall t \geq 0, \g \in \G, \vs \in \vsS$.
+\plaineqref{eq:g_inv_transition}, \plaineqref{eq:g_inv_init_dist} describe the necessary constraints on the \gls{mdp}'s dynamics to ensure that at every time $t$, the state probability density remains $\G$-invariant, $p_t(\g \Glact \vs) = p_t(\vs) \stforall t \geq 0, \g \in \G, \vs \in \vsS$.
 This characteristic is indicative of dynamical systems with $\G$-equivariant dynamics, implying that the temporal evolution of a given state $\vs$, on average, mirrors the evolution of its symmetric states $\g \Glact \vs \stforall \g \in \G$ (refer to \cite{ordonezs2024morphological}).

 The significance of studying such \glspl{mdp} lies in the known symmetry constraints of the optimal control policy $\pi^*: \vsS \to \vsA$ and the optimal value function $V^{\pi^*}: \vsS \to \R$.
 Specifically, symmetric \glspl{mdp} possess $\G$-equivariant optimal control policies \cite{zinkevich2001symmetry_mdp_implications},